Ruth Osborne, Psychotherapist and Counsellor (BACP, BPC)

 Training, qualifications & experience

-I completed a four year postgraduate psychotherapy training at Westminster Pastoral Foundation (WPF) Therapy, one of the leading academic and clinical training institutions in the UK.
-This training is accredited by the British Psychoanalytic Council (BPC), the British Association for Counselling and Psychotherapy (BACP) and the University of Roehamptom.
+I am a fully trained counsellor and psychotherapist.
+I completed a rigorous five year postgraduate psychotherapy training at Westminster Pastoral Foundation (WPF) Therapy, one of the leading academic and clinical training institutions in the UK.
+The training is accredited by the British Psychoanalytic Council (BPC), the British Association for Counselling and Psychotherapy (BACP) and the University of Roehampton.

-My approach to counselling and psychotherapy focuses the whole person and what you bring to each session, each week.
-With that in mind, we would then start to try to make sense of what underlies the difficulties.
-This may not be easy, and it might mean that it takes time to come to terms with the loses.
+My approach to counselling and psychotherapy focuses on you as a whole person and what you bring to each session, each week.
+With that in mind, we would then start to try to make sense of what underlies your thoughts and feelings, and the difficulties you are experiencing.
+This may not be easy, and it might mean that it takes time to come to terms with things.
 Hopefully, we then begin to discover new perspectives and possibilities.

 Areas of counselling I deal with

 I offer open-ended counselling and psychotherapy which lasts for as long as you need, and short-term for around 12 sessions.
 Each session lasts for 50 minutes and is at the same time on the same day each week.

 I also offer therapy on-line and over the phone.

 The cost of sessions is on a sliding scale, and dependant on your financial or personal situation.
 However, sessions start at £70 and there is no upper limit.
 Fees are agreed at the beginning, along with your chosen method of payment, which includes either cash, cheque or bank transfer.

 I do offer some reduced fee/low income sessions to young adults up to the age of 21, but this is subject to availability.